 Toastmasters is still useful.
 Let's start there.

-If you want recurring public-speaking practice, live audience exposure, and a structured club environment, Toastmasters can be a very good fit.
-The format has helped a lot of people get comfortable standing in front of a room and speaking.
+If you want recurring public-speaking practice, live audience exposure, and a structured club environment, a Toastmasters club can be a good fit.
+Its Pathways program currently offers six learning paths, while Table Topics provides one- to two-minute impromptu speaking turns.

 But it is not the only path.
 It is also not the right path for everyone.